ConorHogan/Programming_Scripting_Projects/README.md

 ![alt text](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/Median.png)

 #### 3.4.3.3 MODE
 I initially skipped this function as I wasn't sure what benefit knowing the mode for each Attribute would give.
 When I did come back to it, the formatting proved difficult as there are two mode values for "P_length" (1.4 and 1.5).
 Setting this as a float resulted in an error because there are two numbers.
 Setting as a string value worked, but the output formatting is not in line with the other functions.
-I counldn't find a way to tidy the formatting.
+I couldn't find a way to tidy the formatting.

 Mode is not included in the NumPy package so I had to import the Statistics package to perform this calculation.